marghoobsuleman/ms-Dropdown/README.md

 * slideUp is set by the option.animSpeed instead of fast

 * Css changes:
-  Updated the background image to a more elegent grey If the first child is disabled - makes hides it
+  Updated the background image to a more elegent grey.
+  If the first child is disabled - makes hides it